RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/index.rst

 As seen in the *samples.tsv* template:

-.. list-table:: test
+.. list-table:: samples.tsv
 :widths: auto
 :header-rows: 1

  * - method
    - condition